 If your MIDI controller only has MIDI ports, then you need to use a MIDI cable.
 Connect the cable from the MIDI controller output to an input port on your MIDI interface (audio interfaces often have MIDI ports too).

 How do I activate the MIDI controller in Live?

 There are two possible ways of configuring a MIDI controller in Live:

 1. Use a Control Surface (if available)

 If your device has a natively supported control surface, it will automatically activate once you launch Live.
-Control Surfaces are specially written scripts which allow certain controllers to interface with Live.
+Control Surfaces are scripts provided by the manufacturers of the devices which allow certain controllers to interface with Live.

 2. Create custom MIDI mappings

 If there is no control surface available you can create custom MIDI mappings in Live.
 In Live's Preferences → Link MIDI, you need to activate Track and Remote for the input port connected to the controller, and Remote for the output port.